callum-hart/immutable-styles/docs/recipies/sharingStyles.md

 Mixins are used to share styles among rulesets with the *same* element type.
 Whilst detached rulesets are used to share styles among rulesets with *different* element types.

-This guide will feature an example for each approach.
+This guide will feature an example of using each approach.

 ### Sharing Styles with Mixins

 For mixins we will extend the button example first introduced in ["The Basics"]() guide.

-The designer has returned to the styleguide and added a few different button variations.
+The designer has returned to the style-guide and added a few different button variations.
 Additionally each variation now has four UI states: a default, hover, focussed, and disabled state.

-Here is our fictitious styleguide:
+Here is our fictitious style-guide:

 <p align="center">
   <img src="../../docs/_images/ButtonStyleguide.png"